kennethdean2010/tutorials/HOW-TO-automated-software-deployment/README.md

 ###Prerequisite

 For this tutorial, we will be deploying the `Firefox.pkg` package and `remove_Firefox.sh` script from [software-packaging](https://github.com/ToplessBanana/tutorials/tree/master/HOW-TO-software-packaging).
 If you have not yet completed that tutorial, please take a moment to familiarize yourself with it now.

+###Static Computer Group

+Most of our packaged software falls into the "Optional" category.
+This means that it is deployed to a users workstation upon request only, as opposed to being installed during our provisioning process.
+As a result, we've created a Static Computer Group for most of our available titles.